spothero/js-rich-marker/README.md

-RichMarker – A Google Maps JavaScript API utility library
+RichMarker – A Google Maps JavaScript API utility library (modified for SpotHero)
 ==============

 A library for using arbitrary DOM elements as map markers in the Google Maps JavaScript API v3.